Power Station Failures: Simple Fixes for Common Off-Grid Problems

 This is the most common issue, especially when you plug into the AC wall outlets.

-• The Symptom: You plug in a device (often a kettle, hair dryer, or power tool), and the AC power light immediately turns off, sometimes showing an "OVERLOAD" error.
+The Symptom: You plug in a device (often a kettle, hair dryer, or power tool), and the AC power light immediately turns off, sometimes showing an "OVERLOAD" error.
+Many units will also emit a continuous beeping sound as an audible warning.

 Tip: Never buy an appliance that pushes your power station to its maximum Wattage.
 Leave at least 15% headroom for safety.